-A review of this policy will take place every 2 years or sooner, in line with any new or changed legislation, regulations or business practices.
+A review of this policy will take place, as a minimum, every two years, or sooner, in line with any new or changed legislation, regulations or business practices.

 6. Monitoring Compliance

 Compliance with this policy and related standards and guidance will be monitored as part of the work of the Data Protection Officer and reported to the Board of Governors.